 Even so, how feasible is this idea.
 And, is anyone even working on it?

-Why EVs Can Make the Perfect Home Battery Backup
+EVs Appear to Make the Perfect Home Battery Backup

 The batteries that go into an electric vehicle aren’t different from those that are offered in standard UPS battery backups.
 The only difference is that while we have multiple battery options for home battery storage such as lead-acid, nickel-cadmium, nickel-iron and lithium-ion, EVs currently only use lithium-ion batteries because of their significantly higher energy densities and discharge rates.